defold/doc/docs/en/manuals/editor-scripts.md

 Also note that although dependencies are shown in Assets view, they do not exist as files (they are entries in a zip archive), so there is currently no easy way to execute a shell script you provide in a dependency.
 If you absolutely need it, you'll have to extract provided scripts by getting their text using `editor.get()` and then writing them somewhere with `file:write()`, for example in a `build/editor-scripts/your-extension-name` folder.

 A simpler way to extract the necessary files is to use native extensions' plugins system.
-To do it, you need to create `ext.mainfest` file in your library folder, and then create `plugins/bin/${platform}` folder in the same folder where the `ext.manifest` file is located.
+To do it, you need to create `ext.manifest` file in your library folder, and then create `plugins/bin/${platform}` folder in the same folder where the `ext.manifest` file is located.
 Files in that folder will be automatically extracted to `/build/plugins/${extension-path}/plugins/bin/${platform}` folder, so your editor scripts can reference them.

 ## Language servers